tommytracey/udacity/ai-nano/projects/3-planning/results/README.md

 Unload(C2, P2, SFO)
 ```

-Once again, we see that the larger search space causes the same four algorithms to timeout: `breadth_first_tree_search`, `depth_limited_search`, `recursive_best_first_search_h_1`, and `A*_h_pg_levelsum`.
+Once again, we see that the larger state space causes the same four algorithms to timeout: `breadth_first_tree_search`, `depth_limited_search`, `recursive_best_first_search_h_1`, and `A*_h_pg_levelsum`.
 And, it appears that the added complexity now prevents the `greedy_best_first` method from producing an optimal path.

-By this point we see an interesting pattern emerge: the `uniform_cost_search` and `A*_search_h_1` algorithms perform almost exactly the same across all three problems.
+By this point, we see an interesting pattern emerge: the `uniform_cost_search` and `A*_search_h_1` algorithms perform almost exactly the same across all three problems.
 This makes sense given the lecture discussion on how both of these methods are based on cost.
 Uniform Cost Search (UCS) focuses on the lowest path cost and will always find an optimal solution (unless it gets stuck in an infinite loop). _A* heuristic search_ expands the node with the lowest f-cost, adding nodes concentrically from the start node.
 And, since h_1 is (intentionally) not configured as a real heuristic search, `A*_search_h_1` is equivalent to UCS.
 Regardless, as the search space expands, neither of these algorithms is very efficient.

-With all that said, `A*_ignore_preconditions` is now the recommended algorithm since it does yield an optimal path with the greatest efficiency.
+With all that said, it's clear that `A*_ignore_preconditions` is the recommended algorithm since it yields an optimal path with the greatest efficiency.
 And, we can now see that using an informed search algorithm with a well-crafted heuristic is the best overall strategy.

 <p>&nbsp;</p>